 Being magnetic for top talent, including people with disabilities: Bank of America has staffing teammates dedicated to disability hiring, who partner with external disability organizations to help get referrals into the company’s pipeline.
+In 2019, Bank of America launched a neurodiversity hiring program, in partnership with Neurodiversity in the Workplace.
+As part of the program, neurodivergent candidates participate in a skill-based hiring screening that gives them an opportunity to directly demonstrate role-related competencies.
 The bank also partners with national agencies and local community-based organizations to provide people with disabilities equal access to employment opportunities.
 This extends to disabled veterans and partnerships with organizations including the Department of Defense’s Hiring our Heroes, Vocational Rehabilitation and Goodwill Industries.

 Providing accessible banking and integrated solutions: Bank of America is committed to investing in its entire network of retail financial centers.
 This includes becoming the first financial services company with a nationwide footprint to offer Aira services in all of our financial centers and remote ATMs —technology that helps blind and low-vision clients better access financial centers and ATMs.
 This free virtual assistant service connects special needs clients with highly-trained professionals who work with bank teammates to provide visual information on demand via an app.

 The bank also offers ADA-compliant banking services through its iPhone mobile app, online banking chat and sales.
-As part of a continued investment in its financial center and ATM network to better serve the needs of all clients, Bank of America has introduced new ADA Specialty Centers in Brockton, MA, Washington, D.C., and San Francisco, CA. The sites were specifically chosen for their proximity to schools for the blind and deaf, as well as VA hospitals.
-The Centers offer a customized experience that will further benefit individuals with disabilities and staffed by highly-trained teammates, many of whom self-identify as having a disability, and will feature tailored capabilities including braille Better Money Habits®, hearing induction loops and American Sign Language–trained employees.
+Also, as part of a continued investment in its financial center and ATM network to better serve the needs of all clients, Bank of America has introduced new ADA Specialty Centers in Brockton, MA, Washington, D.C., and San Francisco, CA. The sites were specifically chosen for their proximity to schools for the blind and deaf, as well as Veteran Affairs hospitals.
+The Centers feature many tailored capabilities, some include Better Money Habits®, hearing induction loops and American Sign Language-trained employees.